Origin-Byte/nft-protocol/gutenberg/README.md

 `cd gutenberg/`
 `cargo run`

+By default the Move module will be written in `../sources/examples/<MODULE_NAME>.move`

+To define a custom path and file name one can run the following command:
+`cargo run ../<CUSTOM_PATH>/<FILENAME>.move`

 ### 3. Deploy the Contract

 To run the newly created smart contract in conjunction to the NFT protocol, run the following sh script from the parent folder: